syncfusion/blazor-docs/src/grid/datagrid/how-to/upgrade-application-to-latest-version.md

----
-title: "Upgrade Application To Latest Version"
-component: "DataGrid"
-description: "Documentation on how to upgrade an application to latest Syncfusion version"
----

 # Upgrade Application To Latest Version

 **Step 1:** Update the latest Syncfusion blazor [`nuget`](https://www.nuget.org/packages/Syncfusion.Blazor/) from Nuget package manager in your application.